The low-rank hypothesis of complex systems: SVD in the study of complex systems

-where $X$ is a zero-mean Gaussian random matrix while $\bm{m}_r$ and $\bm{n}_r$ respectively denote the $r$-th left singular vector of $\langle A \rangle$ and its right singular vector multiplied by the $r$-th singular value.
-The rank of $\langle A \rangle$ is thus equal to $R$.
-In Ref.~\cite{Beiran2021}, for example, the low-rank hypothesis is explicitly made: ``We restrict the connectivity matrix to be of low rank, i.e., the number of nonzero singular values of the matrix $J$ is $R\ll N$.''
-It has also been observed experimentally that trained models have a low effective rank (the ones from NWS \cite{Eilertsen2020} in this paper and other references, such as Ref.~\cite{Martin2021a}). \end{example} Despite the clear dependence of $\langle A \rangle$ over a low-rank matrix $L$, it is not always clear whether $\langle A \rangle$ has an effective low-rank.
+In the section ``Evidence of the hypothesis for network models'' of the paper, we discuss how one can give a more precise perspective for spiked random matrices, such as RPG.
+Indeed, the singular values of spiked random matrices have a ``bulk'' related to the singular values of the noise matrix $R$ and the presence of outlying singular values is asymptotically characterized by the Baik-Ben Arous-Péché (BBP) phase transition \cite{Baik2005}.
+Notably, the appearance of $p \leq r$ singular values outliers in $W$ only depends upon a threshold $\bar\sigma$ on $\sigma_1(\langle W \rangle), ..., \sigma_r(\langle W \rangle)$~\cite{Benaych-Georges2012}.
+The simplest case is presented below. \begin{example} Consider that the elements of $R$ are i.i.d.~Gaussian white noise of variance $1/N$, then as $N\to \infty$, the singular values of $R$ tend to densely fill the interval $[0,2]$, the threshold becomes $\bar\sigma=1$, and the $i$-th singular value of $W$ moves away from the bulk $[0,2]$ to reach $\sigma_i(\langle W \rangle)+1/\sigma_i(\langle W \rangle) $ whenever $\sigma_i(\langle W \rangle)>\bar \sigma$ for $i\in\{1, ..., r\}$. \end{example} Despite the clear dependence of $\langle W \rangle$ over a low-rank matrix $L$, it is not always clear whether $\langle W \rangle$ has an effective low-rank.
 This is the case of \textit{soft configuration models} (see Example~\ref{ex:network_science}) for which the expected adjacency matrix does not have the explicit form of a rank factorization.
 In the next section, we introduce the directed soft configuration model as a maximally entropic random graph.
-Then, we demonstrate that its singular values decrease exponentially rapidly, characteristic of the low-rank hypothesis.
+Then, we demonstrate that its singular values decrease exponentially rapidly.